nunogois/autocomplete-addresses/README.md

 5. Cleaned up a bit, removed unnecessary files and code;

 The main entrypoint and file for this app will be `src/App.tsx`.

+I considered the e2e tests included in the `tests` folder for `App.tsx`, `Address.tsx` and `Addresses.tsx` to represent a good enough code coverage given the time available.